 Degree apprenticeship - Degree Apprenticeship students are studying towards a higher education qualification whilst employed.
 These courses are funded via a levy that employers may need to contribute to depending on their annual pay bill.
-Degree Apprenticeship students are exempt from this tuition fee policy as per exemptions on page 5.
+Degree Apprenticeship students are exempt from this tuition fee policy as per exemptions section.